y3owk1n/govim/README.md

 - Add more actions to the menubar like `status`, `stop`, `start`, `current version`
 - Test suites, but am lazy for it
 - Implements launch agent with `start-service` and `stop-service`?
 Though I am fine just doing it in my nix config directly
-- Macos bundle with `GoVim.app` for easier installation?
+- Macos bundle with `Neru.app` for easier installation?
 But we'll need a nice app icon for it tho...

 ## 🚀 Installation